sidvenkatayogi/Elite101-Repo/README.md

-# Elite101-Repo
+# Introduction

-replit line
+This is a repository created by *Firstname*

-## This section is added to the new branch
+## Usage

-this branch will be pushed to repo as new branch
+Run this command to execute the application:

-9/15
+`python filename.py`